GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/intro/en.md

 - Validate that a new post contains a mandatory block
 - And much more...

-The links in this section showcase use cases and best practices for this tool, and demonstrate GraphQL queries to achieve each objective.
+The links in this section demonstrate GraphQL queries to achieve each objective that you can easily copy and paste in your application, or in the GraphiQL client to play with it.

+By reading these recipes, you will also learn several use cases and best practices for Gato GraphQL.